codepath/android_guides/Building-Simple-Chat-Client-with-Parse.md

             super.onCreate();
             // [Optional] Power your app with Local Datastore.
             Parse.enableLocalDatastore(this);
-            // set applicationId, clientKey, and server based on the values in the Heroku settings.
+            // set applicationId and server based on the values in the Heroku settings.
             // any network interceptors must be added with the Configuration Builder given this syntax Parse.initialize(new Parse.Configuration.Builder(this)
                  .applicationId("myAppId") // should correspond to APP_ID env variable